 Applying for Grants & Fellowships

-Grants are a form of aid that do not need to be repaid, in most all cases.
-Grants are most often awarded by the federal government, state/local governments, schools, and private organizations.
-Grants are often awarded based on specific criteria such as income status, demographics, or even areas of study.
-Overwhelmingly, grants are awarded based on need (as opposed to some scholarships which may be based on academic or athletic achievement).
-The first step in all student aid is to fill out your FAFSA!
-Once you have your FAFSA completed, you will receive your Expected Family Contribution (EFC) which will be key to finding out your eligibility for federal grants .
-Here is a great breakdown of the different federal grants.
+Grants are a form of financial aid that do not need to be repaid.
+Grants are most often awarded by the federal government, state/local governments, schools, or private organizations.
+Grants are often awarded based on specific criteria such as income status, demographics, or even areas of study or passion.
+Overwhelmingly, grants are awarded based on need, as opposed to some scholarships, which may be based on academic or athletic achievement.
+The biggest benefit of grants is that they tend to be more flexible than most other financial aid.

 You should also research what types of grants your state offers.
-Every state in the US has some type of grant or student aid program - we recommend checking out the Department of Education and The College Investor’s list.
+Every state in the US has some type of grant or student aid program - we recommend checking out the Department of Education and The College Investor’s list to start your search.
 Finally, be sure to research the website of the specific schools or programs you are interested in or enrolling in, because they may have specific information for students coming to their programs.
-Here are two cool examples of current grant opportunities:
+Here are two examples of current grant opportunities:

 - Apply for a TEACH Grant if you’re planning on becoming a teacher

-A fellowship is often a short-term program that usually lasts a few months, but sometimes can last over a year.
-Fellowship programs are often for students who are more advanced in their studies or have a speciality in mind.
+A fellowship is a short-term program that usually lasts a few months, but sometimes can last over a year.
+Fellowship programs are often for students who are more advanced in their studies or have a speciality in mind for post-graduate studies or their career.
 A fellowship is centered around the professional development of each “fellow” and is usually sponsored by a school or specific department within the school.
-This may include increased responsibility, but also more one-on-one development, a stipend, and sometimes even health insurance.
+This may include increased responsibility - but also more one-on-one development, a stipend, and sometimes even health insurance.

-If you are already enrolled in college or a specific educational program, research your institution to see if they offer any types of fellowships or internships- UC Berkeley and GoGrad have great databases to begin your search!
+If you are already enrolled in college or a specific educational program, research your institution to see if they offer any types of fellowships or internships.
+UC Berkeley, GoGrad and CareerOneStop also have great databases to begin your search!

-- Join The Climate Corps as a Climate Fellow and become an outdoor educator and launch your sustainability career.
+- Join The Climate Corps as a Climate Fellow and become an outdoor educator and launch your career in sustainability